Virtual Meeting Support and Resources for Community Boards

 Here is our statement about Zoom and some of the security issues you’ve recently heard about on the news… Zoom was designed to help you easily share content, screens, and video.
 It was designed for participation, access, and collaboration.
 Zoom has been extremely responsive to privacy and security issues.
 We have faith that Zoom will do all that it can to improve it product in this unprecedented global crisis.

 In the meantime, we have three quick pieces of advice:

-- Update Zoom to the latest version.
+- Update your Zoom app to the latest version.

 - Read how we have secured zoom’s to mitigate harassment.

-- Get Board Meeting co-hosts and stay vigilant in meetings!
+- Get Meeting co-hosts and stay vigilant in meetings!
 “Zoom bombing” is no different than a disruptive attendant at a Community Board meeting.
 Yet, zoom makes it easier to remove them.